-- (A) Robert & Nancy Krieble Gallery: Designed by Centerbrook Architects and opened in 2002, this award-winning gallery houses the admissions desk, changing exhibitions, the Museum's art and archival collections, a brief orientation film, The Shop, and visitor amenities.
+- (A) Robert & Nancy Krieble Gallery: Designed by Centerbrook Architects and opened in 2002, this award-winning gallery houses the admissions desk (January-March), changing exhibitions, the Museum's art and archival collections, The Shop, and visitor amenities.
 A research archive is also available by appointment.
-The Robert F. Schumann Artists' Trail starts at the Krieble Gallery's side entrance. - (B) Marshfield House: To generate money for the elderly Miss Florence's care, her estate was sold in 1936 to Judge Robert McCurdy Marsh of New York.
+The Robert F. Schumann Artists' Trail starts at the Krieble Gallery's side entrance. - B Marshfield House: To generate money for the elderly Miss Florence's care, her estate was sold in 1936 to Judge Robert McCurdy Marsh of New York.
 He built the house as a weekend and summer retreat in 1937, taking advantage of picturesque views of the Lieutenant River.
-Privately owned until 1997, Marshfield is typically closed to the public but hosts Museum programs, private rental events, and Café Flo (open May-October). - C Café Flo: Enjoy outdoor dining overlooking the Lieutenant River (open May-October). - D John & Dyanne Rafal Landscape Center: An exhibition of photographs, tools, and videos inside describes Miss Florence's gardens and the history of the local landscape (open April-October).
+Privately owned until 1997, Marshfield features a Visitor's Lounge and hosts Museum programs, private rental events, and Café Flo. - Café Flo: Enjoy outdoor dining overlooking the Lieutenant River (open May-October). - Dohn & Dyanne Rafal Landscape Center: The center is open April through December as the Museum's admissions desk.
+An exhibition of photographs, tools, and videos inside describes Miss Florence's gardens and the history of the local landscape.
+A brief orientation film is also on view.

-- (E) John & Kelly Bill Hartman Education Center: The hub of hands-on creative programs for visitors and school groups.
-Open to the public on Sundays for art projects, including the opportunity to paint your own canvas indoors or out (open Sundays, April-December). - F Florence Griswold House: Home of the Lyme Art Colony.
+- E John & Kelly Bill Hartman Education Center: The hub of hands-on creative programs for visitors and school groups.
+Open to the public on Sundays for art projects, including the opportunity to paint your own canvas indoors or out (open Sundays, April-December). - Florence Griswold House: Home of the Lyme Art Colony.
 A remarkable series of paintings on the doors and dining room walls is unique in American art.
 The house is designed to be self-guided, and there are knowledgeable docents inside to provide more information about the period rooms and upstairs galleries. - William Chadwick Studio: Similar to the studios that once dotted the property, William Chadwick's studio provides a glimpse into the working methods of the Lyme artists.
 Moved from Chadwick's home in Old Lyme to this site and opened in 1993, the shingled building combines a painting room lit by a large north window, a storage loft, and a framing workshop (open April-October).

-The Robert F. Schumann Artists' Trail -
+The Robert F. Schumann Artists' Trail